rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 The tasks you will accomplish in this lab are:

-- Create a pluggable database OE in the container database CDB1
+- Create a pluggable database OE in the container database CDB1.
-- Create a load against the pluggable database OE
+- Create a load against the pluggable database OE.
-- Compare  wait events and timing of workloads .
+- Compare  wait events and timing of workloads.

-1. Connect to CDB1 and set the parameters.
+1. Connect to CDB1 and set the parameter MAX\_IOPS to 0, which removes any throttling of the maximum I/O for PDBs.
 ````
 <copy>connect sys/oracle@localhost:1523/cdb1 as sysdba
-alter system set resource_manager_plan='DEFAULT_CDB_PLAN';
+alter system set resource_manager_plan='';
 alter system set max_iops=0;
-show parameter iops
-show parameter resource_manager_plan </copy>
+show parameter iops </copy>
 ````
 2. Create pluggable database OE with an admin user of SOE
 ````
 <copy>create pluggable database oe admin user soe identified by soe roles=(dba);
-alter pluggable database oe open;
+alter pluggable database oe open; </copy>
-alter session set container = oe;</copy>
 ````

-3. Stay connected to the OE database and run a workload with MAX\_IOPS=0.
+3. Connect to the OE database and run a workload with MAX\_IOPS=0.
 When MAX\_IOPS is 0, the I/O is not restricted.
 ````
 <copy>set timing on
 -- unset any IOPS RM
-alter session set container = oe;
+alter session set container = OE;
 alter system set MAX_IOPS=0;

 BEGIN
   EXECUTE IMMEDIATE 'create table test as select * from dba_objects';